“What’s your sign?”

 Pisces – Feb 19-Mar 20: Aquamarine

-Swiss watchmaker Invicta creates an Angel 18K Gold and Aquamarine Watch that includes 30 individual aquamarine stones along the bezel.
+Swiss watchmaker Invicta creates an Angel 18K Gold and Aquamarine Watch that includes 30 individual aquamarine stones along with the bezel.

 This watch (find the current price on Amazon) is a Swizz quartz analog watch made of gold-plated stainless steel.
 It has three subdials on the face for the day, date, and 24-hour time.
 It is also water-resistant up to 100 meters.